 - Helps to rehabilitate injury with appropriate stretches and movements.

-So, what does a personal trainer do?
-Coaching is the bread and butter of a personal trainer’s service.
-Coaching expertise is vital in providing a programme of exercise that is not only effective but also tailored to each individual and their goals.
+The bread and butter of a personal trainer’s service, coaching expertise is vital in providing a programme of exercise that is not only effective but also tailored to each individual and their goals.

 Mentor and Motivator

 - Helps to get to the root of why you want to exercise and keeps it in your mind.